Key Stage 3

 Intent

 Students will develop their descriptive and narrative writing skills and build on their year six knowledge through exposure to a range of texts.
 They will begin to consider the crafting of narrative structure and voice.
-Having established how narratives and characters are constructed, they will move on to explore themes of race, power and conflict in the modern novel ‘Refugee Boy’ and Shakespeare’s ‘The Tempest’, making connections to contemporary life.
-Finally, students begin their journey through Literary heritage by exploring myths and legends.
-Writing skills are integrated into all SOL.
+Having established how narratives and characters are constructed, they will move on to explore themes of power and conflict in the modern novel ‘Refugee Boy’ and Shakespeare’s ‘The Tempest’, making connections between the past and contemporary life; for instance, race and colonialism.
+Finally, students begin their journey through literary heritage by exploring myths and legends and poetry which reflects our curriculum intent to discover unheard voices and prepare students to be active and ethical citizens who contribute society and demonstrate an awareness of biased views.
+Writing skills are integrated into all SOL and allow students to further explore diversity through their writing.

 Learning Journey